 I don’t know if you had ever heard of the Flashpoint comic story arc, but let me say this much: you should have.
 It was a five-issue miniseries published by DC.
 Flashpoint kick-started what became to be known as the New 52.
 Historical significance aside, what made Flashpoint so awesome is the same thing that has made all great comic books awesome: the plot.

 The plot of the Flashpoint comic is that the Flash decides to go back in time and save his mother from death.
 When he does this, he skews the timeline, drastically changing the universe.
 Aquaman and Wonder Woman are at war with each other.
 Batman now uses guns and kills people.
 Superman crash-landed in a city as a baby, and is held by the government.
 The list of anomalies goes on.
+In fact, some of these characters went on to be iconic, such as Thomas Wayne becoming a darker Batman, and Martha Wayne being The Joker.

 So why doesn’t Flash just go back in time and reverse his mistake?
 Because another character, Reverse-Flash, is occupying the same necessary space that Flash needs to go back in time.
 Or something like that.
 These things never make any sense to me.
 The point is that the story has an antagonist.